Edgerunner1999/learning/README.md

 # learning
-just a place where I am learning to code I hope I can get some pointers from people on the site.
+Hello World.
+I am a 24-year-old who is trying to get into coding to be more